MaorBer/CPP_EX4/README.md

 Thank you for exploring the Tree Iterators GUI project.
 We hope it serves as a valuable learning resource and enhances your understanding of tree data structures and algorithms.

+To compile the project, run `qmake Treegui.pro`. and then run the gui of the tree `make tree` and to run the tests `make test`

 ## Author
 Maor Berenstein